adamcreeves/Squid-Game-The-Glass-Bridge/README.md

 ### Link to play: https://glassgamebyadamreeves.com

 #### I built a recreation of the glass bridge game from the Netflix show Squid Game using React JS.
+I used Firebase for hosting and a player database for tracking stats with Firestore.

 #### There are three levels of difficulty: Easy, Medium, and Hard.

-#### You can pick a male or female character.
+#### You can pick from 9 different characters from the TV show.

 #### Can you beat my Squid Game on Hard?